essb-mt-section/eur-test-committee/README.md

 ### ShinyApp

-The ESSB grading for shinyapp can be found under: https://www.shinyapps.io/admin/#/application/2900553
+The ESSB grading for shinyapp is available online: https://lindemann.shinyapps.io/essb_grading